Skip to content

 PlayerEvent.onText(async ({ player, next }) => {

-// the specific return value depends on the default return value of
+// Because it's async, the return value depends on the default value

-// does not depend on what the async function returns.
+// defined by defineEvent, not on what the async function returns.

-const ret = next(); // the function after execution
+const ret = next(); // execute the next function

-return ret; // convert false to int = 0
+return ret; // false converts to int 0

 });

-// and the default value has been returned when an async function is encountered
+// the default value has already been returned when the async function was encountered.

 PlayerEvent.onText(({ player, next }) => {